-- SAP only allows authorized personnel to access Personal Data as required in the course of their duty. - SAP has implemented a logging system for input, modification and deletion, or blocking of Personal Data by SAP or its subprocessors within the SAP Service to the extent technically possible.
+- SAP only allows authorized personnel to access Personal Data as required in the course of their duty. - SAP has in most cases implemented a logging system for input, modification and deletion, or blocking of Personal Data by SAP or its subprocessors within the Cloud Service to the extent technically possible.

-- 1.6 Job Control.
-Job Control is required to ensure that personal data processed on behalf of others are processed strictly in compliance with the Customer's instructions Measures: - SAP uses controls and processes to monitor compliance with contracts between SAP and its customers, subprocessors or other service providers. - As part of the SAP Security Policy, Personal Data requires at least the same protection level as "confidential" information according to the SAP Information Classification standard. - All SAP employees and contractual subprocessors or other service providers are contractually bound to respect the confidentiality of all sensitive information including trade secrets of SAP customers and partners.
+1.6 Job Control.

+- SAP uses controls and processes to monitor compliance with contracts between SAP and its customers, subprocessors or other service providers. - As part of the SAP Security Policy, Personal Data requires at least the same protection level as "confidential" information according to the SAP Information Classification standard. - All SAP employees and contractual subprocessors or other service providers are contractually bound to respect the confidentiality of all sensitive information including trade secrets of SAP customers and partners.